Weed, guns and catfish: 2017 brings new laws, big changes

 Already, revelers in Massachusetts and California will have the legal option of pairing their New Year’s Eve champagne with a joint.
 Approved by voters in November, legal recreational pot use took effect on Dec.
 15 in Massachusetts; legal personal use of the drug took effect in California shortly after voters approved it there, though retail sales are still months away from implementation.

-Nevada is set to legalize recreational pot on Jan.
+Nevada legalized recreational pot on Jan.
 1, and Maine will follow soon after.

 Voters in the last election approved legalizing the drug for medical purposes in North Dakota, Montana, Florida and Arkansas.
 In Colorado, one of the first states to legalize pot, licensed medical marijuana growers will now be allowed to sell pot as well.